Dancing with the Stars (American TV series) season 21: Couples

+This season featured thirteen celebrity contestants.
 On August 19, 2015, nine professional dancers were revealed during Good Morning America.
 Returning pros included Karina Smirnoff, Anna Trebunskaya, and Louis van Amstel.
 Additionally, Lindsay Arnold also returned after spending four seasons as part of the troupe.
 While Peta Murgatroyd was originally announced as a professional, she was sidelined for the season by an ankle injury; Allison Holker replaced her spot in the cast.
 Bindi Irwin was the first celebrity revealed on August 24 on Good Morning America; other celebrities were revealed at different dates through different media.
 The full cast of celebrities and professional dancers was revealed on September 2, 2015.

-Two celebrities (Kim Zolciak-Biermann and Tamar Braxton) withdrew during the competition due to health issues, marking the first time that two contestants withdrew from the competition mid-season.

 Hosts and judges

 Tom Bergeron and Erin Andrews returned as hosts, while judges Carrie Ann Inaba, Julianne Hough, and Bruno Tonioli all returned this season.
 After twenty seasons, Len Goodman did not return this season as a judge; in a video message during the finale, Goodman announced that he would return for season 22.
-Season 19 champion Alfonso Ribeiro filled in for Tom Bergeron on October 5, 2015, while Bergeron attended to his ailing father, who subsequently died days later.
+Season 19 champion Alfonso Ribeiro filled in for Tom Bergeron on October 5, 2015, while Bergeron attended to his ailing father.
 Leah Remini also filled in as co-host on October 19 and October 26 while Erin Andrews covered the 2015 World Series.
 There were three guest judges during the course of the season.
-The first, season 19 champion Alfonso Ribeiro, was a judge for Week 3.
-Former pro dancer and season 18 champion, Maksim Chmerkovskiy, joined the judging panel for Week 5.
+Season 19 champion Alfonso Ribeiro was a guest judge for week 3.
+Former pro dancer and season 18 champion Maksim Chmerkovskiy joined the judging panel for week 5.
 The following week, Olivia Newton-John appeared as a guest judge as well.

 Dance troupe

-Season 21 dance troupe consisted of returning members Jenna Johnson, Brittany Cherry, Sasha Farber and Alan Bersten, with new troupe member Hayley Erbert.
+The dance troupe consisted of returning members Jenna Johnson, Brittany Cherry, Sasha Farber, and Alan Bersten, and new troupe member Hayley Erbert.